Unity-Technologies/VFXToolbox/Documentation~/ImageSequencer.md

 ### Color

+Color processors work on image color for common tasks.

 #### Alpha From RGB

 Alpha from RGB Processor generates an alpha channel value based on luminance values stored in the RGB channels of the input frames.

-When using an Alpha from RGB processor, the following inspector is displayed:
+When selecting  an Alpha from RGB processor, the following inspector is displayed:

 ![](images/ImageSequencer-AlphaFromRGB.png)